blitzen-ee/eeo-tas/README.md

 * RNG related events aren't consistent when reloading a state
 * loading doesn't reload coins collected
 * lava, poison, curses work on realtime not ticks
+* save states kind of work? there are more internal values that need to be saved!

 ## Future work
 * better UI for creating TAS